 7 day London itinerary for families

-Regular readers of this blog will know that we love visiting capital cities with our kids; so far we’ve managed Amman, Paris, Rome, Prague, Reykjavik and Tokyo.
+Regular readers of this blog will know that we love visiting capital cities with our kids; so far we’ve managed Amman, Paris, Rome, Prague, Reykjavik, Tokyo, Lisbon and Copenhagen.
 So we thought that there was no excuse not to check out London with kids too!
 When we were finally able to visit London with our small kids we had a blast.

 I’ve come up with a 7 day London itinerary to suit families with kids of all ages, covering the best things to do in London with kids.
 Of course, you don’t have to have a whole week in London to use this itinerary.
 If you’ve got, say, three days in London then just pick and choose the days you like best.